STITCH TOGETHER A VERY LARGE IMAGE FROM OVERLAPPING SUB-IMAGES AND DISPLAY THE IMAGE AT ANY INTERMEDIATE MAGNIFICATION

-Scan a sample at a very high resolution and generate a virtual image
+Generate a virtual sample at very high resolution

 VIS is an optional extension of the Aphelion™ Imaging Software Suite that is compatible with Aphelion Dev.
 With Aphelion Dev 64-bit version, a stitched image can be processed at either the resolution used for the original image capture (provided the stitched image is divided into a set of large regions of interest), or in a range of lower resolutions as one single image.